In Mexico autos town, labor rights falter despite U.S. trade deal

 Cardone Industries, Tridonex’s Philadelphia-based parent, did not respond to a question about allegations of retaliation.

 It says layoffs were made due to reduced demand following pandemic lockdowns but did not provide further details.
-Cardone is controlled by Canadian company Brookfield Asset Management (BAMa.TO).
+Cardone is controlled by Canadian company Brookfield Asset Management.

 SLOW PROGRESS